toxuin/Griswold/README.md

 * Multiworld support.

+* Fully multilingual.
+There are english and russian out-of-the-box, but you can add more!

 * All major economy systems supported.
 If Vault supports something - than it'll work with Griswold.

 * Simple.